learn-co-curriculum/uci-mod-1-css-grid-lab/README.md

 # CSS Grid Lab

+## Learning Goals

+- Create a Grid layout
+- Identify Grid properties

-## Problem Statement
+## Introduction

 There are various ways to build a responsive website layout.
 Choosing one can be confusing and implementing it can be complicated.
 The best solution is one that is quick, structured and comprehensive.
 Enter CSS Grid.

-## Objectives

-1. Create a CSS Grid layout
-2. Identify CSS Grid properties

 ## Create a CSS Grid Layout